How to Save on your Summer Electric Bill

 - Install a programmable thermostat and raise the setting to the highest comfortable temperature.
 You can save 3 to 5 percent on your air conditioning costs for each degree you raise the thermostat.

-- Close doors leading to uncooled parts of your home.
+- Close doors leading to parts of your home that aren’t cooled.
 If you have central air conditioning, close off vents to unused rooms.
-Keep filters clean.

 - Close blinds, shades and draperies facing the sun to keep out the sun’s heat and help fans and air conditioners cool more efficiently.

 - Turn off power sources.
-TVs, computers and other electronic devices draw power when they are in standby mode or turned off but still plugged in.
-Plug electronics into power strips and turn off the power switch when the items are not in use.
+TVs, computers and other electronic devices draw power when they are in standby mode or turned off but still plugged in or you can plug electronics into power strips or switches and turn off the power switch when the items are not in use.
+We use these awesome remote control switches made by Etekcity.

 - Use timers and motion detectors on indoor and outdoor lighting.